-FALL SEMESTER 2008

-August 14 Faculty Workshop

-August 18, 19, 20, 21, 22, Registration (Enrollment)

-August 25 Day and Evening classes begin

-August 29 Last day for schedule changes

-September 1 Labor Day - no classes

-September 2

-October 18 Quarter ends

-November 25 Class work ends at 9:10 p.m.

-November 26, 27, 28, 29

-December 1 Classes resume

-Last day for students to withdraw from classes

-Final Exams

-December 17 Semester ends at 9:10 p.m.

-Grades due in Registrar's Office by 9:00 a.m.

-SPRING SEMESTER 2009

-SPRING SEMESTER 2009

-January 5, 6, 7, 8, 9 Registration (Enrollment)

-January 12 Day and Evening classes begin

-January 16 Last day for schedule changes

-January 19 Dr. Martin Luther King Day - No Classes

-March 7 Quarter ends

-March 16, 17, 18, 19, 20, 21 Spring Break

-March 23

-April 29 .
-Last day for students to withdraw from classes

-May 11, 12, 13 Final Exams

-May 13 Semester ends at 5:00 p.m.

-May 16 Graduation

-May 15 Grades due in Registrar's Office by 9:00 a.m.

-SUMMER SESSION 2009

-May 26, 27, 28, 29
+FALL SEMESTER 2009

+August 17-21 Enrollment

+August 20 Faculty Workshop

+August 22 Student Orientation

+August 24 Day and evening classes begin

+August 28 Last day for schedule changes

+September 7 Labor Day - No classes

+September 8 Classes resume

+September 24 Convocation

+October 17 Quarter ends

+November 24 Class works ends - 9:10 p.m.

+November 25-28 Thanksgiving vacation - No classes

+November 30 Classes resume

+December 2 Last day to withdraw from classes

+December 14-16 Final exams

+December 16 Semester ends - 9:10 p.m.

+December 18 Grades due in Registrar's Office by 9 a.m.

+SPRING SEMESTER 2010

+January 4-8 Enrollment

+January 5 Faculty Workshop

+January 11 Day and Evening classes begin

+January 15 Last day for schedule changes

+January 18 Dr. Martin Luther King Day - No classes

+March 6 Quarter ends

+March 15-20 Spring Break

+March 22 Classes resume

+April 2, 3 Easter Break - No classes

+April 5 Classes resume

+April 28 Last day to withdraw from classes

+May 10-12 Final exams

+May 12 Semester ends at 5:00 p.m.

+May 14 Grades due in Registrar's Office by 9 a.m.

+May 15 Graduation

+SUMMER SESSION 2010

+May 25-28 Enrollment

 June 1 Classes begin

 June 2 Last day for schedule changes

-July 4

-July 23

-5
+July 26 Summer session ends

-Donnelly College Philosophy of General Education
+Philosophy of General Education

 Donnelly College is committed to offering a liberal arts education to all of its students.
 The general education requirements are designed to ensure that liberal arts and sciences graduates develop a breadth of knowledge and skills that will enable them to become educated participants in a diverse global community.
 The program strives to develop in every student qualities that mark a well-educated person.
-Upon completion of the program, students will have acquired skills and proficiencies in analytical thinking, academic inquiry, effective communication, and symbolic problem solving.
+Upon completion of the program, students will have acquired skills and proficiencies in analytical thinking, academic inquiry, effective communication and symbolic problem solving.
 The goals of our general education program reflect the mission of this institution and are common to all student programs, regardless of majors or career goals.
-Every member of the Donnelly College faculty has a responsibility to help maintain the general education program's goals.
+Every member of the Donnelly College faculty has a responsibility to help maintain the general education program's commitment to excellence and to participate in the achievement of the program's goals.